spongebobify/spongebobify-js/README.md

 ## FAQ

-Q: "Why does this exist"
+Q: Why does this exist?

-A: "WhY dOeS tHiS eXiSt"
+A: WhY dOeS tHiS eXiSt?

 Q: Why do you need type safe spongebobification?